Liechti-IT/FileTransfer/README.md

 So:
 - The button "delete link" will delete the reference to the file but might not destroy the file.
 - The button "delete file and links" will delete all references pointing to the file and will destroy the file.

-### How to contact someone from "FileTransfer"?

-Feel free to create an issue if you found a bug.

-Also, you can come have a chat on [libera.chat](https://web.libera.chat/) in `#"FileTransfer"` channel.

-### Can I buy you a coffee?

-You can [drop few bucks](https://www.paypal.com/paypalme/jeromejutteau) to help the [demo web site](https://"FileTransfer".net) to stay alive.